Why Companies Leave California

-For those wanting to know more about the report, “It’s Time for Companies to Leave California’s Toxic Business Climate,” a summary follows the order form below.
+For those wanting to know more about the report, “Why Companies Leave California,” a summary follows the order form below.

 Anyone purchasing the report is entitled to schedule a one-hour, no-cost, no-obligation session with Site Selection Consultant Joe Vranich.
 Offer applies regardless of whether you are a Small Business, Corporation or Economic Development Agency.

 - Complete the form and pay with PayPal.

 - On completion of payment, you will be redirected to the download page.

 California’s business climate continues to deteriorate, so much so that a record number of companies are leaving the state.
 Joe Vranich, the report’s author, finds that the state’s business-hostile climate continues to worsen so much so that for the first time in his career he openly encourages companies to consider leaving the state.

 The report is the latest update to a series of studies about companies departing California for business-friendly states and foreign nations.
 One finding is that 1,800 relocation or “disinvestment events” occurred in 2016 (the most recent year available), setting a record yearly high going back to 2008 – and that about 13,000 moved out of state during that nine-year period.